 1. Let’s start with the money

 Electricity is cheaper than petrol or diesel.
-If you compare the pence per mile of a petrol car to an electric vehicle, you’ll pay more than three times more (average electric 4p/average petrol 15.8p).
+If you compare the pence per mile of a petrol car to an electric vehicle, you’ll now be paying over seven times more for a car that runs on fuel.

 In terms of business, if you lease an electric car through your company – you’ll pay zero tax in the UK.
 When you consider the amount of tax required to drive a company car, electric is an alternative that helps you, your business and the environment.